-When energy and nutrients are released slowly, you stay full longer.
+When energy and nutrients are released slowly, you stay full looonger!

-I don’t believe in counting calories now (but for the 10 years I tried to lose weight and couldn’t, I obsessed over them.)
+I don’t believe in counting calories now (but for the 10 years I was overweight, I obsessed over them.)
 Talking about calories here, however, demonstrates an important point.
-200 calories of quick oats and 200 calories of steel cut oats have a different effect on your body.
+200 calories of quick oats and 200 calories of steel cut oats affect your body differently.
 After eating quick oats you’ll feel hungry faster.

-If you change your eating habits to include more whole food (beans, rice, vegetables and fruit), then you'll eat less.
+If you change your eating habits to include more whole food (beans, rice, vegetables and fruit), then you'll eat less.— Roy Walford, doctor

 Whenever possible, I choose an orange over orange juice, brown rice over white rice and steel cut oats over rolled oats.
 Choose natural foods over factory foods.
-Go back to the basics.
-Using this approach makes decisions easy.
+Let your body do the processing!

 Pease porridge hot,

 Nine days old …

 Don’t get lost in the details

 I didn’t understand there was a difference between rolled oats and breakfast grains like steel cut oats or Red River Cereal until recently.
 Yet I’ve been a healthy weight for 20+ years.

 The goal of this post is not to say never eat rolled oats!
 (One of my favorite snacks is this great banana muffin top recipe made with rolled oats.)
 And I’m not suggesting you’ve ruined your day if you eat rolled oats.
 As I write this post I’m actually eating a rolled-oat-raison-coconut cookie I bought this morning when visiting my dad in the hospital.
 I’m also eating an orange and drinking a milky coffee to make it a more balanced snack that includes some whole foods.